Why is my ME/CFS Worse on a Keto Diet?

 If there is a family history or past history of kidney stones, caution is suggested before starting a ketogenic diet.
 It has been reported that up to 6% of those who try a ketogenic diet develop kidney stones.
 Those with hereditary risk factors may consider adding supplemental citrate to reduce the risk of kidney stone development.
 However, careful monitoring with a nutritionist is suggested.

 Several environmental pollutants are preferentially stored in fat tissue and released into the circulation during rapid weight loss.
 During the early stages of a ketogenic diet when weight loss is also experienced, there may be a steady release of these pollutants which can have various ill effects.
-For example, polychlorinated biphenyls (PCBs) are well studied to be released during weight loss.
+For example, polychlorinated biphenyls (PCBs) as well organochlorine pesticides are well studied to be released during weight loss.
 These chemicals are implicated as potential endocrine disruptors and obesity stimulants.
 In some studies, the elevated organic pollutants are still in circulation up to 12 months following the initial weight loss.
 Supporting liver detoxification pathways with sulphoraphane is one of many possible approaches in these cases.

 In general, adverse effects of a ketogenic diminish over time.
 Some never experience any of the above symptoms at all.
 After 3-4 weeks, the body will adapt to use ketones as a primary fuel source in a process known as keto-adaptation.
 Also worth noting, after keto-adaptation there is no longer rapid depletion of glycogen stores.
 Despite low carbohydrate intake, skeletal muscle and liver will continue to store glucose made de novo by the liver.
 Many of the ill effects that can occur in the initial stages of this diet are due to this initial glycogen depletion and will therefore reduce after ketoadaptation.